tintdang/GifTastic/README.md

 6. Add a form to your page takes the value from a user input box and adds it into your `topics` array.
 Then make a function call that takes each topic in the array remakes the buttons on the page.

+## What to do next
+1. make it mobile responsive